Gvinod1991/Weather-App/README.md

 # Weather-App
-This app will show the whether condition(only tempreture) based on it's location.
+This app will show the whether condition(only temprature) based on it's location.